 In your second year, you can take modules including Medical Microbiology and Populations to Ecosystems.
-If you take our Study Abroad variant, you will spend the year studying at a partner university in the USA, Canada or Australasia.
 In your final year we offer you courses including Biology of Ageing and Global Change Biology.

 Our links with external research institutions, such as hospitals and industrial laboratories, add even greater texture to your experience.

 At Lancaster we have both Biology and Biological Science undergraduate programmes.
 Take a look at the factsheet to find out about the differences between these two degree schemes.

 - Biochemistry : BSc Hons

 - Biological Sciences (Study Abroad) : BSc Hons